Cold Strage Room in dubai warehouse

 A small warehouse (1,000–2,000 sqm) for light goods storage can be built faster than a massive distribution center with advanced automation.
 Specialized warehouses, like cold storage for frozen food, need extra equipment and insulation, which adds time.

-Hidden Costs of Renovation
+Hidden Costs of Warehouse Renovation

 Beyond the initial estimates, it’s essential to account for hidden costs that may arise during the renovation process.
 These can include unforeseen structural issues, permit fees, or unexpected material expenses, so building a contingency fund into your budget is wise.